intogit/go-blog-backend/README.md

 # Project Overview
-This project is a RESTful API implemented in Go, designed to support user management, feed creation, and feed-follow functionality using PostgreSQL as the database.
+This project is a RESTful API implemented in Go, designed to support user management, blog feed creation, and blog feed-follow functionality using PostgreSQL as the database.
 The project is structured into multiple phases to implement core features incrementally.

 ---